 Skills

 Skills are reusable instructions that teach Atom patterns, techniques, or brand guidelines.
-Once created, invoke a skill with a slash command or let Atom apply it automatically when relevant.
+Once created, invoke a skill with a slash command or by naming it in your prompt.

 What Skills Are For